julianOcampo115/microwebAppBase/README.md

 # microwebAppBase

-Repositorio donde se encontrará una aplicación web con su respectiva API, tanto con frontend como backend para luego monitorearlos en consul
+Repository where you will find a web application with its respective API, both with frontend and backend to then monitor them in Consul

 # To Run application